senzing-garage/init-database/README.md

    or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
 1. Creates a Senzing configuration in the database based on the contents of the file specified by the `SENZING_TOOLS_ENGINE_CONFIGURATION_FILE` parameter.
-1. *Optionally:* Adds datasources to the initial Senzing configuration.
+1. *Optionally:* Adds datasources to the initial Senzing configuration via the `SENZING_TOOLS_DATASOURCES` parameter.

 ## Install